niteshkuwarbi04/LibraryManagementSystem-Python/README.md

+# Library management system

+##About
-#  Implemented a student library system using OOPs where students can borrow a book from the list of books.
+Implemented a student library system using OOPs where students can borrow a book from the list of books.

+##Details
-#  Created a separate Library and Student class.
+1. Created a separate classes for Library and Student .
-#  I've used constructors
+2. I've used constructors
-#  This program is menu driven.
+3. This program is menu driven.